Employee take home salary Calculator

 Thousands of people in the United Kingdom pay far too much tax.
 You might save hundreds or even thousands of pounds on taxes each year by claiming tax credits, getting free childcare, and putting money up for retirement.

 Working Tax Credit might save eligible claimants up to £2,005 per year.
-These savings might skyrocket if you qualify for Child Tax Credit or if you can structure your earnings to pay less using the Married Couple's Allowance, which could save you another £250.
+These savings might skyrocket if you qualify for the Child Tax Credit or can structure your earnings to pay less using the Married Couple's Allowance, saving you another £250.

 By planning, you can even save money on UK income tax.
 Saving for retirement is one of the simplest ways to lower your taxable income and basic rate; taxpayers can earn up to £1,000 in interest on their savings without further taxes.